RoiShabi/cpu-perf-docs/mem-reorder.md

 **Read Previous: [Cache Coherence](./cache-coherence.md)**
 ## What is Memory Reordering

 Programs use data all the time.
 In fact, most of program's instructions are either data access (read/write), or data manipulation (calculations/bitwise ops).
 When compiling, your code isn't translated to assembly.
 Another code, with equivalent results, is translated to assembly.
-As Herb Sutter (has amazing lectures online) said, in the name of your compiler/processor/cache:
+As Herb Sutter (on one of his amazing lectures) said, in the name of your compiler/processor/cache:
 > "No, it's much better to **execute a different program**.
 Hey, don't complain.
 It's for your own good.
 You really wouldn't want to execute that *dreck* you actually wrote."